President: Truong Tan Sang

 Private economists generally deride his embrace of lumbering state firms, saying the sector warps the competitive environment, saps precious capital needed elsewhere and is a major source of economic inefficiencies.

 In June 2013, Mr Dung survived a no-confidence ballot in the national assembly, but with his position weakened after more than 30 per cent of its members voted against him.
+He bounced back the following year and won broad backing from parliament, suggesting his government may have weathered the storm from a series of economic setbacks.

 Under Nguyen Tan Dung's leadership, international human rights groups accuse Vietnam of taking a tougher stance against political dissidents, including those peacefully expressing their views online.
 The government does not tolerate any threat to its one-party rule, and people can be jailed for publicly calling for a multiparty system.